AnthonyCxx/Notes-and-Writeups/C/Data Types/Enumerations.md

 #include <stdio.h>

-// An enum 'Team' which can be one of four teams enum Team { RED, YELLOW, BLUE, GREEN};   // Yes, these are the team colors from Mario Party 8
+// An enum 'Team' which can be one of four teams enum Team { RED, YELLOW, BLUE, GREEN };   // Yes, these are the team colors from Mario Party 8

 struct Player
 {